Courses

 What is the Advanced Placement (AP) Program?

-AP courses are open to all students at the American High School provided they meet the prerequisites for each respective course.
+AP courses at the American School of Advanced Studies are open to all students who meet the prerequisites for each respective course.
 AP courses are rigorous and prerequisites ensure students have the skill sets required to succeed in an AP course.
 Students who do not meet the prerequisite for an AP course, but believe they are capable of succeeding in the course, may fill out an AP Waiver Form (ACAD001) to request an exemption.
-Exemptions are granted on a case-by-case basis by the discretion of the AP course instructor, AHS Academic Dean, and AHS Director.
+Exemptions are granted on a case-by-case basis by the discretion of the AP course instructor, ASAS Academic Dean, and ASAS Principal.

-Students can discuss AP options and their academic readiness with AHS administration, their homeroom teachers, and teachers of the subjects in which they would like to take AP courses.
+Students can discuss AP options and their academic readiness with ASAS administration, their homeroom teachers, and teachers of the subjects in which they would like to take AP courses.

 AP courses award graduation credits, and grades received in AP courses are weighted in students’ GPAs.